Copyright 2023 Royal Roads University

 They are small but they are powerful, and on a campus where there is a castle made of stone and a forest boasting hundreds of massive, towering old-growth trees, their influence may be felt far beyond the tiny space they take up.

 The honey bees in the two-year-old apiary at Royal Roads University — some 80,000 of them at peak season in June — call a pair of hives home.
-The two boxes sit surrounded by high fences in the decommissioned tennis courts, next to the rose garden and the lush, peaceful Japanese garden, and close to a seven-acre walled plot that will be restored to a kitchen garden as part of the university’s Vision in Bloom fundraising campaign.
+The two boxes sit surrounded by high fences in the decommissioned tennis courts, next to the rose garden and the lush, peaceful Japanese garden, and close to a more than five-acre walled plot that will be restored to a kitchen garden as part of the university’s Vision in Bloom fundraising campaign.

 An expansion of the apiary, from two hives to four, is also part of that campaign, and while that may seem like a small thing, for Royal Roads’ president and vice-chancellor, it’s both a symbolic and practical expression of the university’s commitment to regenerative sustainability.